Connect with us

 Bobby called his many close friends in high places, some of whom fished those beloved waters with him regularly.
 For years, they all told him the same thing: Successfully navigating the politics of changing the reservoir’s name would be nearly impossible.

 It looks simple enough on paper.
-The name can be changed by a majority vote of the 14-member board of directors for the Pearl Valley Supply District, a state agency that oversees all things Ross Barnett Reservoir.
+The name can be changed by a majority vote of the 14-member board of directors for the Pearl River Valley Water Supply District, a state agency that oversees all things Ross Barnett Reservoir.

 Almost all of those 14 board members are appointed by white, conservative politicians or entities who answer mostly to white, conservative constituents.
 Just one member of the current board is Black.

 That same board is responsible for first adopting the Barnett name in 1963, on a motion of then-board president R.M.
-Hederman, the segregationist publisher of the newspaper who coordinated with Barnett in 1962 to block the enrollment of University of Mississippi’s first Black student James Meredith.
+Hederman, the segregationist publisher of the Clarion Ledger newspaper who coordinated with Barnett in 1962 to block the enrollment of University of Mississippi’s first Black student James Meredith.
 In naming the lake after Barnett, the board ignored a resolution that the Mississippi Legislature passed in 1961 which requested they name the lake “Mary-Lynda Lake” in honor of the state’s two Miss Americas, Mary Ann Mobley and Lynda Lee Meade.

 The Mississippi Legislature could change the name without the board’s approval, which rightfully feels to many like an even bigger uphill political battle.

-Bobby, whose wit and humor shined perhaps brightest while blistering racist politicians over drinks with and friends, didn’t much like hearing that the name change would be tough.
+Bobby, whose wit and humor shined perhaps brightest while blistering racist politicians over drinks with family and friends, didn’t much like hearing that the name change would be tough.

 “He always said, ‘If I can’t change the name (of the reservoir), I can try to rebrand it,’” recalled Liz Cleveland, married to Bobby’s brother and longtime sportswriter Rick Cleveland.